'The Last of Us Part 2': How to Easily Open Any Safe Without the Combination

 That might sound tedious, but it’s a different enough sound that you can scroll through the numbers very quickly and still hear it without much problem.
 You shouldn’t go too fast, but you should be able to turn the knob quickly enough that you can open any safe in under a minute this way.
 Which is almost certainly quicker than looking around for the combination.

-If you’re deaf or otherwise hard of hearing, or just have to play with the sound down, this method likely will not work for you.
+If you’re hearing impaired, or just have to play with the sound down for some reason, this method likely will not work for you.

 Fortunately, hunting down safe combinations is not usually that much of an inconvenience.
 But still, sometimes you just don’t wanna do any more scavenging.
 And in those situations, you should give this a shot if you’re able.
 Trust me, being able to save a few minutes whenever you can is absolutely worth it in a game as long as “The Last of Us Part 2” is.